eastmaels/steemblog.github.io/_posts/account/deanliu/2017-11-30_boon-keng-chicken-another-delicious-hainan-chicken-in-taipei-originally-from-singapoer.md

 - - -

-This page is synchronized from the post: [Boon Keng Chicken - Another delicious Hainan Chicken in Taipei, originally from Singapore ... 星洲來的文慶雞](https://steemit.com/@deanliu/boon-keng-chicken-another-delicious-hainan-chicken-in-taipei-originally-from-singapoer)
+This page is synchronized from the post: ['Boon Keng Chicken - Another delicious Hainan Chicken in Taipei, originally from Singapore ... 星洲來的文慶雞'](https://steemit.com/@deanliu/boon-keng-chicken-another-delicious-hainan-chicken-in-taipei-originally-from-singapoer)